zach1502/Chess-With-Friends/README.md

 Open config.json and put int your bot token and all that.
 The data there doesn't work.
 They're there to make sure you got the right input.

 ### Step 4.
-Double click on `start.bat`, and it should be installing dependencies and then it will start running.
+Double click on `install_dependencies.bat`, and it will start installing dependencies.

 ### Step 5.
+Double click on `start.bat`, and it will start running.

+### Step 6.
 Have Fun!